 Solution:

-Device already present in SCCM : Delete the machine record from SCCM.
-You can find the machine record in SCCM with Device Serial Number, MAC address or SMBIOS GUID.
-The serial number can be found in SCCM only if client was active and sent hardware inventory to SCCM.
+The Device is already present in SCCM: Delete the machine record from SCCM.
+You can find the machine record in SCCM with the Device Serial Number, MAC address, or SMBIOS GUID.
+The serial number can be found in SCCM only if the client was active earlier and sent hardware inventory to SCCM.

-Using USB to Ethernet Adapter to build multiple devices: If you are using single USB to Ethernet Adapter to build multiple devices then MAC address of the adapter need to be whitelist.
-The MAC address need to be added in SCCM from Hierachy Settings Properties > Client Approval and Conflicting Records tab > Duplicate hardware identifiers
+Using a USB to Ethernet Adapter to build multiple devices: If you are using a single USB to Ethernet Adapter to build multiple devices, then the MAC address of the adapter needs to be whitelist.
+The MAC address needs to be added in SCCM from Hierachy Settings Properties > Client Approval and Conflicting Records tab > Duplicate hardware identifiers

-This will allow SCCM to ignore the hardware ID of the devices for the puropse of PXE boot and client registration.
+This will allow SCCM to ignore the hardware ID of the devices for the purpose of PXE boot and client registration.

 Related Posts: